timescale/docs/cloud/create-a-service.md

 service that is easy to get started and powerful enough for the most demanding scenarios.

-For installation instructions, and help getting your first service up and running, see the [Cloud installation section][cloud-install].
+For installation instructions, and help getting your first service up and running, see the [Timescale Cloud installation section][cloud-install].

 ### Learn more about TimescaleDB
 Read about TimescaleDB features in our documentation: